 See the words of Jesus in Luke 14:26:

 “If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple.”

 A figure of speech is being used here.
 God is not asking you to have hatred for your family.

 Instead, he is saying that you should have so much love for him that the love you have for your family would be nothing compared to that.

 “And be not drunk with wine, wherein is excess; but be filled with the Spirit; Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord; Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ;”

-A man may drink to forget his sorrows, but when we are filled with the Spirit, solutions are provided and we are strengthened in faith to overcome challenges.
-And guess what?
-It doesn’t cost money.
+People may do all sort of things to forget their sorrows, but when we are filled with the Spirit, solutions are provided and we are strengthened in faith to overcome challenges.